 Bras can be confusing.
 After all, it’s not like there’s a class that teaches you everything you need to know.

-Most women learned what works and what doesn’t by trial and error as they grew up.
+Most women learned which bra sizes work by trial and error as they grew up.
 In this post, we’re going to take some of the top bra-fit questions and answer them.

 How should your bra fit?